zachalbert/ldthw/_layout/015-layout-grids-fixed-width.md

   - responsive web design
 ---

 In the [last exercise](LINKME), you set up a fluid width grid.
-That type of grid will stretch and shrink in proportion to the different device widths that view it.
+That Type of grid will stretch and shrink in proportion to the different device widths that view it.
 That may work fine for certain cases like web apps, but you'll want to use a fixed width grid for text-heavy designs like blogs and content sites.

-When designing for written content, it's important to conform to a [sensible typographic measure](LINKME), or line length.
+When designing for written content, you can greatly enhance readability by using a [sensible typographic measure](LINKME), or line length.
 A fixed width grid will allow you to control for optimal line length much easier than with a fluid width grid.

-# Fixed Grids Are Tied to Screen Widths
+### Fixed Grids Are Tied to Screen Widths

 By definition, fixed width layout grids are associated with specific screen widths.
 For instance, a fixed grid that is 960px wide will only fit inside a screen at least that wide.
 If the screen size is 1200px wide, then the fixed grid will still be 960px wide.
 That means you can trust that your layout won't get any wider, no matter how big the screen is.

-# Breakpoints
+### Breakpoints

 Here's the problem with fixed width grids, though.
 In the example where you have a layout grid which is 960px, it's too wide for smaller screens like tablets and mobiles.
 Optimal widths are completely different for mobile, tablet, desktop, smart watch, and cinema displays.
 You can solve this problem with breakpoints.